matthewmcnew/kpdemo/README.md

 1. Download and install the most recent pbdemo [github release](https://github.com/matthewmcnew/build-service-Visualization/releases) for your operating system.

-1. Start the local server for the build service Web UI
+1. Start the local server for the build service visualization web UI

     ```bash
     pbdemo visualization